-Let's discuss with more details the assumptions used in the random-wired models \cite{Brede2008a, Brede2008b} : \begin{enumerate} \item First the network is assumed to be non-directed (NDA).
-Although numerous neural network observations \cite{Song2005} have confirmed that bidirectional connections are more common than expected in a random network, it does not represent the totality of the connections anyway.
-Therefore, an excellent test of the validity of the modeling consists in not impose the symmetry a priori and check that it then appears spontaneously during the adaptation phase of the network. \item The connection weight can only take 2 values (2V).
-The reason for this hypothesis is that it allows to make the link with the graph theory and to use the numerous tools at disposal to describe the network topology (smallness, clustering, modularity...).
+Now we review in more detail the assumptions used in the random-wired models \cite{Brede2008a, Brede2008b} : \begin{enumerate} \item First the network is assumed to be non-directed (ND).
+Although numerous neural network observations \cite{Song2005} have confirmed that bidirectional connections are more common than expected in a random network, this does not represent the totality of the connections anyway.
+Therefore, an excellent test of the validity of the modeling consists in not imposing the symmetry a priori and in checking that it then appears spontaneously during the adaptation phase of the network. \item The connection weight can only take 2 values (2V).
+The reason for this hypothesis is that it allows us to make the link with graph theory and to use the numerous tools then available to describe the network topology (smallness, clustering, modularity...).
 It turns out that the high precision of contemporary tract tracing can now resolve neural connections approximately equivalent to a single axonal projection and approximately a million times weaker than the strongest anatomical connections or white matter tracts \cite{Basset2017}.
 The existence of so many weak connections, reflected in the log normal distributions of connectivity weight \cite{Ercsey2013, Oh2014} casts strong doubt about the 2V assumption. \item The maximum value that the weights can take is fixed at the beginning of the adaptation process.
 This constitutes a pre-established upper limit (PSUL) assumption.
 Note first that PSUL is not forced by 2V.
 Indeed one can very well imagine an adaptation process where the weights can only take 2 values, $W_{1}=0$ and $W_{2}\ne 0$, but where $W_{2}$ is a variable which evolves over time.
 For example, in a pruning process, $W_{2}$ would increase while the number of non-zero connections would decrease.
 Note also that relaxing the PSUL assumption does not mean that the weights are going to diverge during the adaptation.
-Simply, setting an upper limit for the weights at the beginning of the process, limits the trajectories and constrains the accessible configurations. \item The total mass of the connection weights is constant (CTM).
+More simply, setting an upper limit for the weights at the beginning of the process limits the trajectories and constrains the accessible configurations. \item The total mass of the connection weights is constant (CTM).
 This is an extremely strong assumption which even contradicts typical well known network mechanisms such as the Barab\`asi-Albert's \cite{Barabasi1999} model of preferential attachment or the episodes of synaptic connections pruning observed during learning processes \cite{Sakai2020}. \end{enumerate}